kevincon/SoberUp/README.md

      pebble build

-### Companion website for configuring settings

-The code for the website that lets users configure their settings for SoberUp is not available publicly online, but you may contact [Jeff Kiske](https://github.com/jkiske) to request access.

 ## Contributions

 Although we don't plan on developing SoberUp further, we welcome contributions from the community.
 Here are some possible ideas: